epfl-ada/ada-2022-project-geksada/README.md

 6. Plot the distribution of the numbers of scientific commented by the 100 000 commenters (same for artitic and sub-categories videos)
 7. Plot the distribution of the numbers of scientific commented by the artistic commenters (vice-versa and sub-categories)
 8. Compare the different distributions by superposing them and use a wilcoxon test
+9. Determine confidence intervals using bootstraping
-7. Analyze the percentage of scientific comenters which comment on artistic videos over time (vice-versa and sub-categories)
+10. Analyze the percentage of scientific comenters which comment on artistic videos over time (vice-versa and sub-categories)
-8. Use all our previous analysisis to draw a conclusion about our research question
+11. Use all our previous analysisis to draw a conclusion about our research question

 ## 4 Organization
 ### 4.1 Proposed timeline